 493. SENIOR DESIGN PROJECT I (Credit, 1 hour).
 Topics covered include contemporary design steps and methodology relating to electrical engineering systems and subsystems.
 Designs and specifications are developed for at least two design projects.
 The projects emphasize team involvements.
 One of these projects will be chosen for further development and implementation in ELEN 494.
-Prerequisites: ELEN 304, 306, 313, 342, 390.
+Prerequisites: Senior standing and approval by the instructor and the department chair.